MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 ::: zone pivot="identity-governance-guest-onboard"

-## Onboarding of business partners and external users
+## Onboard: Onboarding of business partners and external users
 Onboarding of business partners and external users is a critical aspect of identity and access management, helping to maintain security, compliance, and operational efficiency within your organization.
 Onboarding for business partners and external users can be broken down in to the following:

 1. Develop an onboarding process to add external partners.